github/codeql/docs/language/learn-ql/python/control-flow.rst

    where not exists(node.getAFlowNode())
    select node

 ➤ `See this in the query console <https://lgtm.com/query/669220024/>`__.
 The demo projects on LGTM.com all have some code that has no control flow node, and is therefore unreachable.
 However, since the ``Module`` class is also a subclass of the ``AstNode`` class, the query also finds any modules implemented in C or with no source code.
-Therefore, it is better to find all unreachable statements:
+Therefore, it is better to find all unreachable statements.

 Example finding unreachable statements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^